Herald & Review: History

 The Rev. Alfred F. Wuensch founded the Decatur Review as a weekly newspaper in April 1872.
 C.N.
 Walls founded the Daily Herald in 1878.
-In 1931, the morning Herald, by this time owned by the Lindsay family, and the evening, daily, Decatur Daily Review, owned by the Schaub family, merged their operations.
+In 1931, the morning Herald, by this time owned by the Lindsay family, and the evening daily, Decatur Daily Review, owned by the Schaub family, merged their operations.
 Both newspapers continued to publish separately while maintaining largely separate editorial staffs.
 The Lindsay-Schaub combine acquired other newspapers, including The Southern Illinoisan, the Champaign-Urbana Courier, the Edwardsville Intelligencer, the Metro-East Journal and the Midland Daily News, as well as Decatur radio station WSOY.

 On July 13, 1937, 17 of the paper's editorial employees walked out and went on strike, forcing suspension of the paper, Decatur's only daily newspaper at the time.

-The newspaper began operating at 601 E. William St. in 1976 and continued until 2022, when headquarters. moved to 225 S. Main St. in the heart of downtown Decatur.
+The newspaper began operating at 601 E. William St. in 1976 and continued until 2022, when its headquarters moved to 225 S. Main St. in the heart of downtown Decatur.

 In 1979, Lee Enterprises purchased most of the Lindsay-Schaub papers, including the Herald and Daily Review.
 The papers were renamed the Herald & Review and continued to publish morning and evening editions.
 In June 1982, the evening edition was discontinued.

-Chapter 11 bankruptcy, debt discharge and bailout reorganization (2011)

-The ownership company, Lee Enterprises filed for Chapter 11 bankruptcy in 2011.
-It emerged from bankruptcy less than two months later.
-In April 2012, Warren Buffett took a stake in Lee Enterprises (through Berkshire Hathaway Inc.), buying $85 million of the company's debt from Goldman Sachs Group.

-In June 2012, Berkshire Hathaway filed an amended Form 13F (13F-HR/A) for the period ending March 31, 2012.
-This document disclosed that Berkshire accumulated $2,119,000 or 1,655,125 common shares of Lee Enterprises, or a 3.2 percent stake.
-The document noted that the confidentiality of this transaction was requested but denied by the SEC on May 25, 2012.